 Often, notebooks are seen as the best compromise because they provide flexibility.
 Even if you only rarely visit clients or work away from an office, you can take a portable Mac with you.
 But they're also more expensive than broadly equivalent desktops.

-Also confusing the issue is the 2018 Mac mini.
+Another Mac to consider is the Mac mini.
 It weighs more than a laptop, but with its small form-factor it could be considered portable.
 You'd just need a screen to plug into at your various working locations.
+It's also the cheapest Mac you can buy: the M1 Mac mini offers 8‑Core CPU and 8‑Core GPU, 256GB SSD and only costs £699/$699.

 But now let's get down to business: the best Macs for specific kinds of designers…